 Scully & Scully carries primarily traditional home furnishing items from select, mostly European vendors such as Herend, Hermes, Halcyon Days, Moser, Hermle and Queen Lace Crystal.
 Most of the merchandise is the product of month long trips by the owner Michael Scully throughout Europe, in search of vendors to represent.
 Thus, the store is nothing short of a lens through which only items of quality can be seen.

 When you enter through the tall doors held open by the doorman, the first thing you notice is the traditional influences on the space itself.
 The source of the brilliant light are the numerous large chandeliers hung from the high ceilings, brilliantly reflected on the green carpeting and the light yellow walls, resulting in a grandly lit area.

-The classical influence can further be seen in the crown moldings, the framing the walls adorned with merchandise and the house décor and it can be heard in the pleasant classical renditions of the popular modern songs.
-But once details take shape in your view, you can begin to spot the esoteric, Avant Garde and contemporary influences in addition to the classical, on the countless home furnishing décor laid out in the deceptively large space, where each corner is seemingly occupied by one shiny item or another.
+The classical influence can further be seen in the crown moldings, the framing the walls adorned with merchandise and the house décor and it can be heard in the pleasant classical renditions of popular modern songs.
+But once details take shape in your view, you can begin to spot the esoteric, Avant Garde and contemporary influences on the countless home furnishing décor laid out in the deceptively large space, where each corner is seemingly occupied by one shiny item or another.

 Where to look in an area so richly filled with even the smallest items?
 If you are looking for a particular item, you can certainly find the area designated for it, but if you are a casual browser, brought in by the pull of curiosity and gleam, begin at your left.
 There you will find items from arguably one of the best selling brands that Scully and Scully carries: Halcyon Days.